-The Graduate Teacher Performance Assessment (GTPA) is an integrated assessment that connects the academic program and the professional experience, and in so doing connects research, theory and practice.
-The GTPA is a single culminating authentic summative assessment undertaken in a final-year professional experience placement.
+The Graduate Teacher Performance Assessment (GTPA) is an integrated competence assessment that connects the academic program and the placement program in schools.
+It requires preservice teachers to connect research, theory and practice.
+The GTPA is a single authentic assessment undertaken for summative purposes in a final-year professional experience placement.
 It includes five practices: planning, teaching, assessing, reflecting and appraising.
-It provides evidence of your competence for classroom practice and your ability to meet the Australian Professional Standards for Teachers at the Graduate level (ATSL, 2011).
+It provides evidence of competence for classroom practice and ability to meet the Australian Professional Standards for Teachers at the Graduate level (Australian Institute for Teaching and School Leadership [AITSL], 2011, www.aitsl.edu.au).